FRAMAX444/Textual-Entailment/README.md

 - **LSTM-based models**

 ## Results
 Performance is evaluated using **accuracy, precision, recall, and F1-score**.
-The final trained model achieves **X% accuracy** on the SNLI test set.
+The final trained model achieves **81% accuracy** on the SNLI test set.

 ## Contribution
 Feel free to contribute!
 Contact me using the mail you find on my profile.